Drawn-out Thai crisis unsettles investors, may deter new money

 This year was always going to be tough for Thailand.

-“Lackluster exports and weak consumer spending from 2013 have resulted in low average capacity utilization at around 64 percent and high growth of inventory accumulation,” said Sutapa Amornvivat, chief economist at Siam Commercial Bank (SCB.BK), expecting private investment growth of about 3 percent in 2014, much lower than the average 10-year rate of 6 percent.
+“Lacklustre exports and weak consumer spending from 2013 have resulted in low average capacity utilisation at around 64 percent and high growth of inventory accumulation,” said Sutapa Amornvivat, chief economist at Siam Commercial Bank, expecting private investment growth of about 3 percent in 2014, much lower than the average 10-year rate of 6 percent.

 “But, looking beyond 2014, we think Thailand still makes a very good long-term bet,” she said.

-That sentiment was echoed by Honda Automobile (Thailand), part of Honda Motor (7267.T).
+That sentiment was echoed by Honda Automobile (Thailand), part of Honda Motor.